Moriori: Invasion by Taranaki Māori (1835–1868)

 Moriori people in the late 19th century: these three men (standing) are wearing a mix of traditional and European clothing.
 They carry defensive staffs and wear flax mats around the waist and shoulders, feathers on the front of the head, and albatross tufts in their beards.

 In 1835 some Ngāti Mutunga and Ngāti Tama, originally from Taranaki, but living in Wellington for about a decade, invaded the Chathams.
-On 19 November 1835, the brig Lord Rodney, a hijacked European ship, arrived carrying 500 Māori (men, women and children) with guns, clubs and axes, and loaded with 78 tonnes of potatoes for planting, followed by another load, by the same ship, of 400 more Taranaki Māori on 5 December 1835.
+On 19 November 1835, the brig Lord Rodney, a hijacked European ship, arrived carrying 500 Māori with guns, clubs and axes, and loaded with 78 tonnes of potatoes for planting, followed by another load, by the same ship, of 400 more Taranaki Māori on 5 December 1835.
 With the arrival of the second group "parties of warriors armed with muskets, clubs and tomahawks, led by their chiefs, walked through Moriori tribal territories and settlements without warning, permission or greeting.
 If the districts were wanted by the invaders, they curtly informed the inhabitants that their land had been taken and the Moriori living there were now vassals."

 A hui or council of all Moriori men was convened at the settlement called Te Awapatiki.
-Despite knowing that the Māori did not share their pacifism, and despite the argument by younger men that the principle of Nunuku was not appropriate now, two chiefs — Tapata and Torea — declared that "the law of Nunuku was not a strategy for survival, to be varied as conditions changed; it was a moral imperative."
+Despite knowing that the Māori did not share their pacifism, and despite the argument by younger men that the principle of Nunuku was not appropriate now, two chiefs – Tapata and Torea – declared that "the law of Nunuku was not a strategy for survival, to be varied as conditions changed; it was a moral imperative."
 Although this council decided in favour of peace, the invading Māori inferred it was a prelude to war, as was common practice during the Musket Wars.
 This precipitated a massacre, most complete in the Waitangi area, followed by an enslavement of the Moriori survivors.